PowerShift Publications 2018-2011

 PowerShift Briefing on Investment Policy and Sustainability

 A briefing on the need for a sustainable and sustainable investment policy.
-It could highlight why environmental and development NGOs should have an interest in international investment treaties and how these treaties affect planetary and social boundaries.
+It could stress why environmental and development NGOs should have an interest in international investment agreements and how these agreements affect planetary and social boundaries.

 2012